 2. Face Wash

 Washing your face is a must.
 It’s the best way to remove dirt, sebum, and leftover makeup before hitting the hay.
-But in
+But in place of a formula that’s full of chemicals, reach for coconut oil.
+It will get the job done while hydrating the skin.

 Coconut oil can also be used as a face cream.
 As a powerful humectant, it can lock in moisture by creating a barrier.4 The result?
 Perfectly soft and smooth skin.
 This is especially useful during the winter or if you’re prone to dryness.